bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 - [inverse_iteration](./inverse_iteration.md) : Uses the inverse iteration method with shifting to find any eigenvalue and its corresponding eigenvector.
 - [K2_cond](./K2_cond.md) : Estimates the l2 condition number of a symmetric positive definite matrix.
 - [power_method](./power_method.md) : Uses the power method to find the largest eigenvalue and corresponding eigenvector.
+- [rayleigh_cond](./rayleigh_cond.md) : Uses the Rayleigh Quotient iterative method to find the condition number of a matrix.
 - [rayleigh_quotient](./rayleigh_quotient.md) : Uses the Rayleigh Quotient iterative method to find the eigenvalue matching most closely to some initial eigenvector.

 ### Iterative Methods